KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 ## Google Trends Graph for Phrases "United Methodist Church" "LifeChurch" "The Bible App" "Upworthy"

 Google Trends graph for phrases ["United Methodist Church" "LifeChurch" "The Bible App" "Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App%2C%20Upworthy&cmpt=q&tz=), from 2004 to 2015.
 The United Methodist Church, which is clearly on the decline, is still a "giant" compared to Upworthy at Upworthy's peak search volume.
-LifeChurch and The Bible App are miniscule in comparison, but on the rise and with a strong, modern network effect in place.
+LifeChurch and The Bible App are miniscule in comparison, but on the rise and with a strong, modern network effect in place of the sort that could disrupt traditional church.
 ![](google-maps-and-trends/google-trends-united-methodist-church-lifechurch-the-bible-app-upworthy.png)
 ## What the Church Can Learn from The Bible App and Upworthy